 (Here are a few additional ways to thicken soups — for all diets.)

-A comforting bowl of hearty vegetables and aromatic herbs and spices, this soup is both vegan and gluten-free.
-It's warming enough to be perfect for a cool winter night, it's also not too heavy for the warmer months.
+Cauliflower Basil Soup is a comforting bowl of hearty vegetables and aromatic herbs and spices.
+This roasted soup is both vegan and gluten-free, and while it's warming enough to be perfect for a cool winter night, it's also not too heavy for the warmer months.

 - 7 tablespoons olive oil